 In general, try to keep segment size consistent.
 When all segments have equal width, a segmented control feels balanced.
 To the extent possible, it's best to keep icon and label widths consistent too.

 Consider using labels to add clarity.
 A single label can be used to introduce a segmented control and clarify its purpose.
 When individual segments contain icons, labels can also be placed below the segments to clarify the meaning of the icons.
+If your app includes help tags, provide a help tag for each segment in a segmented control.

 Use the appropriate style when a segmented control appears in a toolbar.
 A segmented control residing in a toolbar should have the same rounded, textured appearance adopted by other toolbar controls.
 For developer guidance, see NSSegmentStyleTexturedRounded.